 - The Broker has a responsibility to assist the Applicant with the transaction (Lease).
 In addition, the Broker has a responsibility to answer the Applicant’s questions completely and accurately.

-- Pursuant with the Broker’s duty to produce a Valid Lease, the Broker will not “hold” a property with a Deposit or Application and will not execute a Lease with an occupancy date to begin in more than approximately 40 days.
+The Broker will not execute a Lease with an occupancy date to begin in more than approximately 40 days.

 Minimum Requirements for Lease Application Approval

 If there are any technical clarifications or exceptions to requirements, rules, or policies, they will be indicated with an asterisk* and explained at the bottom of this page.
 These clarifications and/or exceptions constitute new policy.

 - CITIZEN OR LEGAL RESIDENT: All Applicants must be legal residents of the United States.
 All Applicants will be asked if they are a United States Citizen.
 If they answer “no”, they will be asked if they are residing in the United States legally.
 If they answer “yes” to that question, they will be required to provide proof of legal residency, such as passport, visa, or green card.
 If the Applicant fails to provide the requested proof, then their Application will be declined.
 If the Applicant declares that they are not residing in the U.S. legally, then their Application will be declined.

 - CREDIT SCORE: Applicants must have a U.S. Credit File with a 3 Bureau FICO Credit Score Average of at least 640 (more specifically, a 640 on TransUnion FICO® Classic (04), Experian Fair Isaac (Ver.
 2), and Equifax FICO® Classic V5 FACTA).
 Applicants who do not have a U.S. Credit File with a Qualifying 3 Bureau Average Credit Score will receive a FCRA Compliant Adverse Action Notice if they submit an Application.